Mao Weijie

-Mao Weijie (Chinese: 毛伟杰; born 28 May 2005) is a Chinese professional footballer who plays as a midfielder for Dalian Yingbo in the Chinese Super League.
+Mao Weijie (Chinese: 毛伟杰; born 28 May 2005) is a Chinese professional footballer who plays as a midfielder for Dalian Yingbo in the Chinese Super League and the China national team.
 He is known to having progressed through the Dalian youth system before making his professional debut in 2022.

 Early life

 Mao Weijie was born in Wafangdian, a county-level city under the administration of Dalian, Liaoning Province.
 He began playing football in elementary school and started formal training under coach Ji Xuemin in fifth grade.
 By sixth grade, he moved to Dalian to attend Gan Jingzi Sports School, where he further developed his skills.
 He later joined the Dalian Football Association's youth system and signed with Dalian Zhixing (now Dalian Yingbo) in 2022.

 Club career

 Mao made his professional debut in 2022 with Dalian Zhixing in China League Two.
 He helped the team achieve promotion to China League One in 2023.
 In the 2024 season, he contributed 3 goals and 2 assists in 28 appearances for Dalian Yingbo, aiding their promotion to the Chinese Super League.
 His performance against Liaoning Tieren, where he scored a volley, earned him the Man of the Match award.